AY2526S1-CS2103T-T14-3/tp/docs/UserGuide.md

 * Here are some commands you can try:
   * `list`: lists all restaurants.
   * `add n/McDonald's a/1 Jelebu Road, #02-01, Bukit Panjang Plaza, Singapore 677743 hp/68928572` adds a restaurant
-    amed `McDonald's` to the directory.
+    named `McDonald's` to the directory.
   * `delete 3`: deletes the 3rd restaurant shown in the current directory.
   * `clear`: deletes all restaurants.
   * `exit`: exits the app.